First-price sealed-bid auction: Strategic analysis

 Alice would like to bid the smallest amount that can make her win the item, as long as this amount is less than $a$.
 For example, if there is another bidder Bob and he bids $y$ and $y<a$, then Alice would like to bid $y+\varepsilon$ (where $\varepsilon$ is the smallest amount that can be added, e.g. one cent).

 Unfortunately, Alice does not know what the other bidders are going to bid.
 Moreover, she does not even know the valuations of the other bidders.
 Hence, strategically, we have a Bayesian game - a game in which agents do not know the payoffs of the other agents.

 The interesting challenge in such a game is to find a Bayesian Nash equilibrium.
 However, this is not easy even when there are only two bidders.
-The situation is simpler when the valuations of the bidders are i.i.d. random variables, i.e.: there is a known prior distribution and the valuations of the bidders are all drawn from the same distribution.
+The situation is simpler when the valuations of the bidders are independent and identically distributed random variables, so that the valuations are all drawn from a known prior distribution.